 We have an appetite for selected credit risk to the extent that accepting this risk enables us to optimise policyholder and group risk-adjusted returns.
 In particular, default risk is an inherent factor in bond investments.
 However, we have limited tolerance for significant losses from single or interrelated counterparty failures, and therefore set credit rating-based exposure limits for investment portfolios as well as limits on exposures to specific sectors and single counterparties, and trade out positions if appropriate.

-We also have an appetite for property lending counterparty risk where we can assess the risk of default on loan repayments and the taking of the risk enables us to optimise group risk-adjusted returns, including those derived through a diversification of credit risk.
+We also have an appetite for property lending counterparty risk where we can assess the risk of default on loan repayments, by taking the risk we are able to optimise group risk-adjusted returns, including those derived through a diversification of credit risk.
 We have limited tolerance, however, for significant loss from the failure of property lending counterparties and require that lending is subject to formal underwriting and secured on physical property assets.